SCHOOL GROUPS

 Information for teachers about class visits to our libraries, plus useful resources, activities and event information.

-Working with local schools & educational associations we strive to help children develop.
+Working in partnership with local schools & educational associations we strive to help children develop.

 Getting Ready to Visit the Library